Mike Pence Takes A Stand (And Walks Away) After NFL Players Kneel

 I asked @VP Pence to leave stadium if any players kneeled, disrespecting our country.
 I am proud of him and @SecondLady Karen.— Donald J. Trump (@realDonaldTrump) October 8, 2017

-Only members of the 49ers knelt for the rendition of "The Star-Spangled Banner" – a symbol of protest, not against the flag or the song but against institutional social injustice and the violence perpetrated by police against black men.
+Only members of the 49ers knelt for the rendition of "The Star-Spangled Banner" — a symbol of protest not against the flag or the song but against institutional social injustice and the violence perpetrated by police against black men.
 Colts players stood, linked arm in arm.

-The controversial practice of taking a knee was started by former San Francisco quarterback Colin Kaepernick, who has yet to be signed to a new team after his contract with the 49ers expired last year.
+The controversial practice of kneeling during the anthem was started by former San Francisco quarterback Colin Kaepernick, who has yet to be signed to a new team after his contract with the 49ers expired last year.

-In an on-camera report, CBS reporter Jason La Canfora said Kaepernick would stand for the anthem if he was signed to an NFL team.
+In an on-camera report on Sunday, CBS reporter Jason La Canfora said Kaepernick would stand for the anthem if he was signed to an NFL team.

 "He's not planning on kneeling ... and he's planning on standing for the anthem," La Canfora said.